Silk Road Tour in Central Asia

 As well as being the capital, Dushanbe is the largest city in Tajikistan.
 It was a small village with a market every Monday.
 The Persian word for Monday is Dushanbe, and that’s how the settlement got its name.
 It was not until the Soviet period that Dushanbe grew into the political and industrial center of Tajikistan.

 After breakfast, we start the day with a visit to the National Museum of Antiquities with its famous Sleeping Buddha, excavated from the Buddhist monastery at Ajina Teppa.
 Next, we visit Navruz Palace.
 Initially, this building was envisaged as the largest teahouse in the world.
 However, during construction (which involved hundreds of artisans from all over Tajikistan), the interior became so impressive that it was decided to use it as a palace instead of a teahouse.
 Most of the rooms are now used for official government meetings with guests from abroad, or for international conferences.
 Just one room is open to the public, and usually, weddings take place there.
 This is a unique opportunity to tour the interior of this ornate modern palace.
-Today we will also have a chance to visit a famous stone mosaics master, whose works are also on display in Navruz Palace.
+Today we will also have a chance to visit a famous stone mosaics master, whose works are also on display in the Navruz Palace.
 Touring today also includes the Museum of Musical Instruments and Folklore.
 Badakhshani actor Gurminj Zavkybekov began this small but fascinating museum.
 Displaying a fine collection of beautifully crafted antique and modern instruments from Afghanistan, the Pamirs, Turkey, and China, the museum is often the scene of exuberant performances and demonstrations.

-After, we will visit the statue of Ismail Somoni whose mausoleum you saw in Bukhara.
-This large monument commemorates the 1,100th anniversary of the Samanid State, a Golden Age of the Tajik nation when science and arts flourished.
+After, we will visit the statue of Ismail Somoni, whose mausoleum you saw in Bukhara.
+This large monument commemorates the 1,100th anniversary of the Samanid State, a Golden Age of the Tajik nation, when science and arts flourished.
 From there, we will walk up to Rudaki Park, dedicated to the great Persian poet Rudaki, who also lived during the Samanid period, in the 10th century AD.
 The main walking avenue of Dushanbe, where our hotel is located, is also named after Rudaki.

-Hotel Serena 5* or similar.
+Hotel Hyatt Regency 5* or similar.

 Somoni golden statue in Dushanbe

-Hotel Mercure Almaty City Center 4* or similar.
+Hotel Novotel 4* or similar.

 Hotel Orion 5* or similar.